-King Arthur Carrousel is a handcrafted Dentzel carousel built in Philadelphia in 1922.
-When Walt Disney first purchased the carousel from Sunnyside Beach Park in Toronto, it featured horses, giraffes, deer and other animals.
-Walt wanted everyone to ride a galloping horse like King Arthur, so additional antique horses were located and used.
+King Arthur Carrousel is a handcrafted Dentzel carrousel built in Philadelphia in 1922.
+When Walt Disney first purchased the carrousel from Sunnyside Beach Park in Toronto, it featured horses, giraffes, deer and other animals.
+Walt wanted everyone to ride a galloping horse like King Arthur, so additional antique horses were located.
+Many of the other animals were relocated to Casey Jr. Circus Train.